SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: Acknowledgements

 \section{Acknowledgements}

-KH acknowledges funding from CL's Discovery Project (DP210101945) funded by the Australian Government.
+We would like to thank the anonymous reviewer for the thoughtful comments on this manuscript that led to significant memory saving functionality in the code.
+Further thanks is due to Adriano Poci for helpful discussions about the measurement of higher-order kinematics.
+KH acknowledges funding from CL's Discovery Project, DP210101945, funded by the Australian Government.
 AS acknowledges support through the summer internship program from the International Centre for Radio Astronomy Research (ICRAR) and the Pawsey Supercomputing Centre.

 This work has been made possible through the Astronomy Data and Computing Services (ADACS).
 This research was conducted under the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.